First Academy & Windermere Prep Win State Title

 Entering the second round on Wednesday, Winter Park was tied with Gulf Coast (Naples) High School at 17-over 305.
 The Wildcats shot 10-over 298 on Saturday to overcome Gulf Coast and take home the state title.
-Remi Chartier led the way for Winter park carding a final-round even-par 72.
-He finished the championship in third place, even-par 142.
+Andrew Clark led the way for Winter park carding a final-round two-under par 70.

 Brett Roberts (St. Thomas Aquinas High School) won the individual boys title, posting a 6-under 135 for the tournament.
 He finished three stroke ahead of runner-up Brett Schell (Bartram Trail High School) and carded 12 birdies over the two-day championship.
 Schell, who finished at 3-under 136, had an ace in the first round on the par-3 second hole.